This post may contain affiliate links. Please read our disclosure policy.

 1. Preheat the oven to 350° F (177°C).

-2. In a medium-sized mixing bowl, whisk together the egg and sugar until well mixed.
+2. In a medium-sized mixing bowl, whisk together the egg and sugar until smooth and well combined.

 an egg and sugar in a mixing bowl.

-1. Whisk in the melted butter, maple syrup, vanilla, flour, and salt until combined.
+1. Add the melted butter, maple syrup, vanilla, flour, and salt, and whisk until everything is fully mixed.

 pecan pie ingredients in a mixing bowl.

-1. Spread pecans evenly inside a 10-ounce ramekin.
+1. Arrange the pecans evenly in the bottom of a 10-ounce ramekin.

 pecans lining the bottom of a white ramekin.

-1. Pour the pie filling over the pecans and place the ramekin on a rimmed baking sheet to catch any possible spills.
+1. Pour the filling over the pecans, then place the ramekin on a rimmed baking sheet to catch any drips.

 a mini pecan pie in a ramekin on a baking sheet.

-1. Bake the pie for 30-35 minutes, or until the top is lightly browned.
-Remove the finished pie from the oven and place it on a wire rack to cool.
+1. Bake for 30-35 minutes, or until the top is lightly browned.
+Remove from the oven and set the ramekin on a wire rack to cool.
 The filling will continue to set as it cools.

-Pro Tip: I usually allow the pie to cool for about an hour.
-Enjoy it warm or allow it to cool longer if you prefer.
+Note: I usually let the pie cool for about an hour.
+You can enjoy it warm or let it cool longer if you prefer.

 1. Grab a spoon and enjoy!